aws-samples/scp-management-reference-architecture/static/README.md

 5. Next, push your code for a PR and after approval the new SCP policy actions will be reflected in your AWS organizations.

 > NOTE:
+>
 > 1. If you want to pass any specific value to the SCP policy like account ID or a role name etc, you can pass it as an input variable to the `scp_policy`
 > 2. If you want to attach the SCP to a list of OUs and no other SCPs are already attached to this target list of OUs, then you can define a variable in the `variables.tf` as a list(string).
 Define the value of this variable in the `terraform.tfvars` file and enter the name of all of your chosen OUs in it.

-### Steps to edit existing SCPs
+## Steps to edit existing SCPs

 Either edit policy's Action or Resource or Conditions

 1. First identify where in `service_control_policies` directory the SCP policy is defined
 2. Based on the correct `.tpl file` chosen, next edit the file.
 3. Update the `List-of-SCPs.md` with details of the new policy statement added to an existing SCP in service_control_policies directory.
-4. After file edit, the pipeline will detect the change and run.
+4. After file edit, push your code for a PR and after approval the policy changes will be reflected in your AWS organizations.

 ## Steps to follow for Denying All Actions from a specific OU

 Remove the `FullAWSAccess` policy that is directly attached to the OU to which you want to deny all actions.

 > NOTE: The `FullAWSAccess` policy inherited from a parent OU will not allow permissions to a principal (OU or account) until you directly attach the `FullAWSAccess` policy to the principal.

-## Security
-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License
-This library is licensed under the MIT-0 License.
-See the LICENSE file.